The US government has betrayed the Internet. We need to take it back

 Three, we can influence governance.
 I have resisted saying this up to now,

-steward of the internet.
+of the Internet.
 The UK is no better.
-The NSA's actions are
+The NSA's actions are legitimizing the

 Unfortunately, this is going play directly into the hands of totalitarian